Handy information for PhD students at the Department of Women's and Children's Health

 - reflections on ethical considerations in the project

-The decision will then be sent to the applicant.
-Thereafter, all documents should be submitted to the examiners.
-The seminar will be announced in the KI web calendar.
+All documents should be submitted to the examiners.
+Contact KBH Webb for the the seminar to be announced in the KI web calendar.

 Travel grants are twice a year awarded to PhD students at the Department of Women's and Children's Health, in Spring (July 1 - December 31) and Autumn (Januar 1 - June 30).
 The activity must be of importance for the PhD research.